 Product research includes different paths:

-1. Product branding: Does the product's brand and design appeal to customers as intended?
+1. Product branding test: Does the product's brand and design appeal to customers as intended?

-2. Feature testing: Assessing reactions to new or improved features at different development stages.
+2. Feature testing: How do customers react to new or improved features?

 Market research is key to a successful product launch.
 By understanding your audience and market trends, you can develop the perfect product and effective marketing messages.
 Listen to your customers' feedback and stay ahead of the curve to ensure your product stands out.

-A strong marketing strategy blends various types of data:
+A strong marketing strategy uses all research types together:

 Bringing together these elements helps you see the full picture of what your market does and why, giving you a better understanding of your audience.